redstone-finance/redstone-docs/docs/avs/running-avs-operator-mainnet.md

 ## Step 3: Depositing Stake on a Supported Strategy

-After registering as an operator in EigenLayer, you must deposit stake on one of the supported staking strategies.
+After registering as an operator in EigenLayer, you must deposit stake on one or more of the supported staking strategies.
 This stake ensures that the operator has a financial commitment to the network.

 :::info